gitacoco/thesis-project/README.md

 - [ ] **May 03** Details-on-Demand view
   - [x] **Apr 27** Popup when hovering
   - [ ] Panel for individual species
+    - [ ] Force layout transform in the gallery view
     - [ ] Data construction and display strategy
     - [ ] multi-modal: voice of birds
   - [x] ~~The modality for entering a secondary view~~